Dvik/MVP-RxJava-For-Dummies/README.md

 Contributions are welcome.

-What to contribute?
+# What to contribute?

 1. Dependency Injection using Dagger2
 2. More examples illustrating RxJava and RxAndroid

+# Code quality

- Keep the code really simple, so that a beginner can actually learn from them.
+1. Keep the code really simple, so that a beginner can actually learn from them.
+2. Make sure you are following MVP.